TheAladeen/gas/README.md

 ## Deploy to Openshift (free)

 1. Create an openshift account and create a golang app.
 2. Install openshift command line tool and ssh to your app.
+If you have example app running, please kill it.
 3. Because golang env is already in place, just repeat the 2-4 steps in Install section.